 The majority of the people here are devoted followers of Hinduism.
 Many temples have been built in the name of Gods and Goddesses.
 The Kalighat temple is perhaps the most renowned temple in Kolkata city.
 The temple was built 200 years ago and devoted to Mother Kali, the Goddess of power.
 The place is located in a place named Kalighat in the southern part of Kolkata.

 The Dakshineswar Kali temple is another very sacred place in Kolkata.
 Located twenty kilometers north of Kolkata city center, the 100 feet tall structure is another architectural gem of the city.
 Twelve Identical temples of Lord Shiva add to the beauty of the temple.
 Another main attraction of Kolkata, “Belur Math” is situated 3 kilometers away from the Dhaksineswar temple.

 Other “Must see” places

-There are plenty of other sites in Kolkata, which you’ll absolutely love.
-Your private guide can take you to all these places that allure tourists worldwide.
+There are plenty of other sites in Kolkata, that you’ll absolutely love.
+Your private tour guide can take you to all these places that allure tourists worldwide.

 Read our previous article Leon, the world capital of footwear and fascinating architecture